0n0n0m0uz/GaTech_Practicum/README.md

 6. The Jupyter Notebooks are executed in order to replicate the results on your own local machine.
 Follow the documentation in the notebooks for detailed explanations of each step

 01_Clean_RawData.........
-> **Import CSV data** You may have to convert excel file to csv.
+> **Import CSV data** - You may have to convert excel file to csv.
 This step takes final version of Compassus data file as input <br>
 > **Data Exploration** - Runs SweetViz report, functionality to eliminate cols of your choosing, functions to clean up dupes, fix data issues <br>
 > **Class Labels** - label the patients mortality class (1 or 0) depending on whether they died within 365 days or lived longer than 365 days. <br>
 > **Export Cleaned up CSV** - From this point forward forget about the original dataset and use this cleaned up version for further processing. <br>

 02_Create_Patient_Episode.........
-> The 2nd Jupyter File will take the cleaned up csv from step 1 and re-organize it into a standardized format more effective for model input.
-It will create separate dataframes and csv files for patients, episodes, visits, and events and export them.
+> ** Import Data** - imports the smaller, cleaned up dataset from step 1 <br>
+> **Create Patient DataFrame** - Creates df and exports csv with each patient and their basic demographic data and exports csv <br>
+> **Create OASIS Events DataFrame** - Proccesses the OASIS events and extracts the useful info, converts categorical features to integers and exports csv <br>
+> **Create Episodes DataFrame** - Creates chronological episodes for each patients and exports csv <br>
+> **Create Visits DataFrame** - Creates chronological visits for during each episode and exports csv <br>

 03_Create_Models_for_Mortality_Predict....
 > The 3rd notebook will import the CSV from step 2 and then setup and execute the model.
 There are steps to extract feature info into a better format and then run the LTSM model.
 Basically, it will create a separate episode file for each patient.
 These files need to be moved into the x_data folder.
 In a separate step the labels are created into a separate csv file with need to be in the y_data folder.